What is vulvovaginal candidiasis?

-- On top of another skin condition, often psoriasis, lichen planus or lichen sclerosus.
+- An underlying skin condition, such as vulval psoriasis, lichen planus or lichen sclerosus

 What are the symptoms?

-- Itching, soreness and/or burning discomfort in the vagina and vulva
+- Itching, soreness and burning discomfort in the vagina and vulva

-- Bright red rash affecting inner and outer parts of the vulva, sometimes spreading widely in the groin to include pubic areas, inguinal areas and thighs.
+- Bright red rash affecting inner and outer parts of the vulva, sometimes spreading widely in the groin to include pubic areas, groin and thighs.

 How is the diagnosis of vulvovaginal candidiasis made?